 Outside the Office

-In her spare time, she enjoys reading a good book, playing golf, piano and guitar, as well as spending time with her family, friends, and her cat, Winston.
+In her spare time, she enjoys reading a good book, playing golf, piano and guitar, as well as spending time with her family and friends.

 Canadian Condominium Institute